wbap/BriCA1/tutorial/introduction.rst

   >>> CompC.get_in_port("in").buffer
   array([1, 2, 3], dtype=int16)

-The very basics of BriCA V1 have been covered here, proceed to the '``Component`` Definition' tutorial to learn how to create your own ``Components``.
-This specific tutorial will implement a support vector machine (SVM) and random forest (RF) classifiers and compare its output.
+The very basics of BriCA1 have been covered here.